3scale/apisonator/README.md

 8. Now, you have the VM ready to hack. `vagrant ssh`
 9. By default, your project is available in: /vagrant. `cd /vagrant`
 10. Install bundle dependencies: `bundle install`.
 11. Yay!
 That's all.
-You can for example, execute the tests: `bundle exec rake`.
+You can for example, execute the tests: `bundle exec script/test`.

 ## Deploy